lars-andren/quotes/README.md

 # quotes
-quotes is a small AngularJS RESTful application with a Couchbase backend.<br> Credits to draptik for his angularrestful ngdemo which was very helpful during the creation of this project.
+quotes is a small and very simple AngularJS RESTful application with a Couchbase backend.<br> Credits to draptik for his angularrestful ngdemo which was very helpful during the creation of this project.

 Notes<br>
 * CRUD - So far no Delete, and Create/Update is the same function (handled by Couchbase backend).